tsears/GameOfWar/README.md

 is added to the deck, shuffled, and the cards _are distributed evenly between all players in the game_.

-The api for EndlessWarGame includes everything from WarGame (in an OO language we'd have them implement the same interface).
+The api for EndlessWarGame includes everything from WarGame (It actually inherits from WarGame and overrides some of the methods).
 It also exposes a property for the discard pile.

 #### Sample ####